Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 ## 2025/08/15 ##

-- Trying to pulled images from Docker Hub to Microsoft Azure containers.
+- Trying to pull images from Docker Hub to Microsoft Azure containers.

 ## 2025/08/16 ##